tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 an event handler since rendering may block decoding for extended periods of time.

-The returned object must be deleted to release resources which are locked internally in the library during the fetch.
+**Note**: The returned object must be deleted to release resources which are locked internally in the library during the fetch.
+Page objects support Python's "Context Manager" protocol to allow doing this easily using the "with" statement.
+See the description of `Zvbi.Page`_ for an example.

 Zvbi.ServiceDec.fetch_cc_page()
 -------------------------------